Volunteer Jam: Volunteer Jam XI

 Volunteer Jam XI was held again at Municipal Auditorium in Nashville.
 Special guests included Kris Kristofferson, Tom Wopat, Little Richard, Nicolette Larson, Alabama, Ted Nugent, Bill Medley from The Righteous Brothers, Tommy Shaw from Styx, Lacy J. Dalton, Gail Davies, Eddy Raven, Emmylou Harris, Amy Grant, and others.
+This year marked the first time the concert was broadcast live on cable television to 50 cities.
+In addition, it was broadcast live on Voice of America to 100 million listeners.